The ProEX Telehealth Hub was born in the back of a van in Outback Queensland.

 “It all started a decade ago when we were providing cameras for ear examinations to health services in indigenous communities”, says Visionflex CEO Mike Harman.

 “Outback nurses told us they would like to better connect with doctors and specialists for advice on a range of things like dermatology, dental, ECG and general examinations.
 Which led us to develop the ProEX.
+That’s how the ProEX Telehealth Hub was born in Outback Queensland.

 “Now we have a device that can be operated remotely by nurses for more comprehensive examinations of patients by doctors using a range of probes and diagnostic devices above and beyond the usual face-to-face video consultations.